 Will only smarter people be able to understand these deeper truths?

 Possibly, in a politically correct age, there might be some immediate `knee-jerk` reaction as to where such a question might be leading; as surely all men and women must be considered equal.
 So first and foremost, this argument has nothing to do with the need to protect equality, as it purports to civil rights.
 However, it is asking, in what sense, are people equal to judge certain truths, if they cannot understand the concept or empirical evidence that supports a given hypothesis?
 You might equally be sensing that this discussion is trying to focus on some poor unfortunate section of society that does not have the wit to even understand some basic concepts.
 Actually, nothing could be further from the truth of what is being suggested.
-The implication of increasing complexity is that eventually even a relatively smart minority will not necessarily understand the rationale or the verification of certain truths and, just as importantly, the ramifications stemming from them.
+The implication of increasing complexity is that eventually even a relatively smart minority will not necessarily understand the rationale or the verification of certain truths and, more importantly, the ramifications stemming from them.
 In part, a similar question was raised in an initial section addressing the Verification of Truth although it was put into a slightly different context:

-How does a society continue to judge the truth, if it cannot understand the mechanisms by which it is verified?
+How does a society continue to judge the truth, if it cannot even understand the mechanisms by which it is verified?

 This question differs only in the sense that the focus of understanding is shifted from an individual to a collective society.
 Even so, the scope of this question becomes more complex, because it also questions how a society, comprised of individuals, ever converges to a collective worldview that is meaningful.
-Of course, the implication of the next question might suggest that its never has to:
+Of course, the implication of the next question might suggest that it never has to:

 Is a collective worldview a reflection of the majority or the imposition of a minority?